nextbreakpoint/infrastructure-as-code/README.md

     NOTE: Default user is "admin" with password "password"

-Deploy your application to ECS or EC2, manually or using Jenkins CI.
+Deploy your applications to ECS or EC2, manually or using Jenkins CI.

 ## Disable access from Bastion

 Bastion server can be stopped or destroyed if required.
 The server can be recreated when needed.

-Stop the Bastion server from AWS console.
+Stop the Bastion server from AWS console or destroy it with command:

-Destroy the Bastion server with command:

     ./run_script.sh destroy_bastion